Exercise Sea Spark

-Exercise Sea Spark is the codename of a series of major naval exercises conducted by the Pakistan Navy to simulate naval warfare and the protection of the country's maritime border.
+Exercise Sea Spark was the codename of a series of major naval exercises conducted by the Pakistan Navy to simulate naval warfare and the protection of the country's maritime border.

 Operation Readiness

 The first exercise took place in the North Arabian Sea and started on 17 September 2012.
 The navy officials stated that exercises were aimed at assessing "operational readiness" and providing an opportunity to the officers and sailors to operate in a multi-threat environment and to exercise their responses accordingly.

 In 2015 part of Exercise Sea Spark was witnessed by the prime minister.
 The Navy demonstrated a range of naval warfare operations against both traditional and non-traditional targets.
 Included were countering threats from terrorists and pirates.
 There were live weapon firings and naval aviation fly-bys.

 Deployment

 The navy deployed all active-duty combatant ships, submarines, fighter jets and the special operations forces, including the entire division of Marines and the naval establishments to cover the entire gamut of naval operations.
 The exercise also included the joint involvement of the army and air force for the special joint operations.
 The navy put special emphasis on conventional and non-conventional war games, including the features of army (designated the "Blue forces") and air force (designated the Orange forces) pitching against navy (to determine the naval capabilities in joint operations) in specific threat environment.